ECL movement as on 31st March 2024 and 31st March 2025

 Foreign exchange contracts

 Foreign exchange contracts include spot contracts, foreign exchange forward and swap contracts.
 However, the Company has not entered into any foreign exchange options.
 These instruments are valued by either observable foreign exchange rates, observable or calculated forward points and option valuation models.
-Company classifies these foreign exchange contracts as level 2.
+Company classifies these foreign exchange contracts as Level 2.

-The Company has invested in security receipt whereby the valuation is based on the underlying ratings of the security.
+The Company has invested in security receipt and Redeemable Preference Shares whereby the valuation is based on the underlying ratings of the security.
+The Company classifies these investments as Level 3.

 Valuation methodologies of financial instruments not measured at fair value